-- Implement a sleep schedule with consistent bedtime and daytime naps.
-After 9 months of age, avoid napping beyond 4pm.
-1 - Establish and implement a consistent bedtime routine.
-Make feeding the first activity of the routine to avoid associating feeding with falling asleep.
-A similar but shorter routine can be applied during naptime. - Night feedings are not necessary after 6 months of age.
-2 Parents can discontinue night feedings by gradually weaning your child off. - If needed, allow your child to use the same transitional object (e.g., soft toy) at bedtime and naptime. - Put your child to bed drowsy but awake to allow your child to learn to self-soothe.
+- Implement a sleep schedule with consistent bedtime and daytime naps to ensure sufficient sleep for your child. - Establish a consistent bedtime routine. - If needed, allow your child to use the same transitional object (e.g., soft toy) at bedtime and naptime. - Put your child to bed when he/she is drowsy but awake to allow your child to learn to self-soothe.